haxsaw/hikaru/docs/installation-quickstart.rst

     ``pip install hikaru``

-Or if installing from source,  cd into the project root an then you can install from setup.py:
+Or if installing from source,  cd into the project root and then you can install from setup.py:

     ``python setup.py install``